Insurance for Construction Companies and Contractors

 Temporary closure

-For example, if a windstorm damages the roof of your building, allowing rain to seep in and soak your building materials and tools, business interruption insurance can pay for day-to-day business expenses until the restoration is complete.
+For example, if a windstorm damages the roof of your building, allowing rain to seep in and soak your building materials and tools, business interruption insurance can cover day-to-day business expenses until the restoration is complete.
 That gives you time to replace damaged equipment and supplies without going out of business.

-Other important policies for construction and contracting businesses
+Other important contractor coverage for construction businesses

-Workers’ compensation insurance: Workers’ comp covers medical costs for work-related injuries and illnesses.
-Most states require this coverage for businesses with employees.
+Workers’ compensation insurance: Workers’ comp covers medical expenses for work-related injuries and illnesses.
+Most states require this type of coverage for businesses with employees.

 Contractor’s tools and equipment insurance: This policy helps pay for repair or replacement of a contractor’s equipment and tools if they are lost, stolen, or damaged.

 Professional liability insurance: This policy covers professional mistakes and oversights, such as a contractor missing a deadline for a project.
+It's also referred to as errors and omissions insurance (E&O).

 Surety bonds: These bonds reimburse your clients for financial losses if your company is unable to fulfill the terms of its contract.

-Builder’s risk insurance: Builder’s risk insurance can pay for damage done to a structure still under construction, such as fire or vandalism at a construction site.
+Builder’s risk insurance: Builder’s risk insurance can pay for damage done to a structure still under construction, such as a fire or vandalism at a construction site.

 Get free quotes and buy online with Insureon

-Updated: February 13, 2023
+Updated: September 20, 2023

-Compare business owner's policy quotes
+Find business owner's policy quotes

 Save money by comparing insurance quotes from multiple carriers.